Facebook cuts ties to data brokers in blow to targeted ads

 “While this is common industry practice, we believe this step, winding down over the next six months, will help improve people’s privacy on Facebook,” Graham Mudd, a Facebook product marketing director, said in a statement.

 Shares in Acxiom traded down more than 10 percent to $25 after Facebook’s announcement after the bell.
 Shares in other data brokers were largely unchanged.

-A representative for Acxiom could not immediately be reached for comment.
+Acxiom said late on Wednesday it did not expect this change to impact its revenue or earnings for the year ending in March.
+The company currently expects revenue in the range of $910 million to $915 million in the 2018 fiscal year.

+However, for the 2019 fiscal year, Acxiom expects total revenue and profitability to be negatively impacted by as much as $25 million.

 Facebook declined to comment on how the change could affect its ad revenue.